ESRB Introducing 'In-Game Purchases' Label in Response To Loot Box Controversy - Slashdot

 and we can talk.
 Otherwise you are still playing softball with psychopaths.

-Doesn't address the problem (Score:2)
+Doesn't address the problem (Score:3)

 Re: (Score:2)